zzxwill/odps/intl.en-US/Quick Start/Graph.md

     jar -libjars odps-graph-example-sssp.jar -classpath $LOCAL_JAR_PATH/odps-graph-example-sssp.jar com.aliyun.odps.graph.example.SSSP 1 sssp_in sssp_out;
     ```

     Jar command is used to run MaxCompute Graph.
-Its use method is consistent with [MapReduce](../../../../intl.en-US/User Guide/MapReduce/Function Introduction/Command.md).
+Its use is consistent with [MapReduce](../../../../intl.en-US/User Guide/MapReduce/Function Introduction/Command.md).

-    When Graph job is running, corresponding instance ID, execution schedule and result summary are printed on the command line,
+    When Graph job is running, the corresponding instance ID, execution schedule and result summary are printed on the command line

     as follows: